Gov. Edwards to address possibility of new statewide virus restrictions Tuesday

 The Governor pointed to these basic COVID guidelines as key steps every citizen can take to help reduce the record number of COVID cases Louisiana has seen in recent weeks.

-Edwards will again address the public Tuesday (Jan.
-12) afternoon at 3:30 with a COVID update.
-During his address, he is expected to inform the public whether or not Modified Phase Two reopening restrictions, which expire on Wednesday, will remain in effect, or be upped to include even more stipulations.
+Edwards will again address the public Tuesday afternoon at 3:30 with a COVID update.
+During his address, he is expected to inform the public whether or not modified Phase Two reopening restrictions, which expire on Wednesday, will remain in effect or be upped to include even more stipulations.

 While increased restrictions are unappealing to most, many health experts point to the fact that death caused by coronavirus is even more unappealing.
 Louisiana lost over 300 residents to COVID-related complications in one week, a loss that's led some local physicians to suggest the implementation of new restrictions.